L1nu-X/yts/README.md

 ========

-YTS is a python package that allows you to download movie torretns from web.It is also a python binding for the official movie torrents YTS.
+YTS is a python package that allows you to download movie torretns from web.It is also a python binding for the official movie torrents YTS.try out video https://www.youtube.com/watch?v=59KLKM5Ew1A

 Look how easy it is to use: